bup/bup/note/main.md

   `$BUP_DIR/index-cache` directories will take precedence.
 See `bup-config`(5) for additional information.

+* `bup` will now correctly disambiguate save names on a given branch that have the same timestamp (committer time), even when the saves are not adjacent. `bup` disambiguates duplicates by adding a unique trailing integer, e.g. `archive/2025-03-29-124014-1`, `archive/2025-03-29-124014-2`, and previously, it wouldn't notice the duplication unless one save was the parent of the other.
+That's typically the case unless the system clock has been changed, or commands like `bup get --pick` have been used.

 * The build system (e.g. `./configure`) no longer tries to find a suitable make, and we no longer try to redirect a non-GNU make to GNU make.
 Whatever make you invoke must be GNU make >= 4.2.
 On